 Treated railroad ties can cause skin blistering with prolonged contact or respiratory damage when inhaled during burning or cutting.
 Chemicals can seep into soil and groundwater, contaminating local ecosystems.

-While railroad ties have weathered by the time they are retired by the railroads, it is recommended to wear long sleeves, pants and gloves when handling them and washing these separately from other clothing.
+Studies show skin exposure to creosote-treated products like railroad ties can cause skin blistering or peeling.
+Humans shouldn't use creosote-treated railroad ties where frequent or prolonged contact with bare skin can occur.
+Long-term, direct skin exposure to the coal tar creosote in railroad ties, as with all forms of creosote, has been linked to cancer of the skin and scrotum.
+While railroad ties have weathered by the time they are retired by the railroads, it's recommended to wear long sleeves, pants and work gloves when handling them and washing these separately from other clothing.

+The dangers of treated railroad ties aren't limited to you and your family.
 Railroad ties can leach creosote into soil and water systems.
 Eating food or drinking water with high levels of creosote may cause burning in the mouth and throat, stomach pains, severe skin irritation, convulsions, and kidney and liver problems in humans.

 If the creosote leaches into the groundwater, it can adversely affect the ecosystem and the water quality.
 Sealing creosote-treated wood may help a little, but the chemicals may still find their way into the soil and groundwater.
 Railroad ties that are oozing creosote or smell strongly aren't safe to use.

 Why You Shouldn't Use Railroad Ties in Your Garden